ina-foss/inaSpeechSegmenter/README.md

 ```
 ### Using Speech Segmentation API

-InaSpeechSegmentation API is intended to be very simple to use.

-The API behavior is illustrated by these 2 notebooks :
+InaSpeechSegmentation API is intended to be very simple to use, and is illustrated by these 2 notebooks :
 * [Google colab tutorial](https://colab.research.google.com/github/ina-foss/inaSpeechSegmenter/blob/master/tutorials/Demo_INASPeechSegmenter.ipynb): use API online
 * [Jupyter notebook tutorial](tutorials/API_Tutorial.ipynb) : to be used offline